eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 Take a minute to convince yourself that this is correct intuitively.

+(Again, these rules generalize naturally to functions with multiple type parameters and/or multiple value parameters.)

 ### Type functions and type inference

 When we call a first-order generic function in Ceylon, we